epcim/salt-model-base/docs/README.md

 ## About

-This is very simple model, an example base layer, to get my prefered environment on any workstation or server.
+This is very simple model, an example base layer.

-### Requirements

-This model is expected to be together with https://github.com/epcim/salt-sniper

-## Platforms
+Prefered configuration for any server, ops users, audit.

+Platforms:
 - OSX
 - Ubuntu

-In order to corectly work on multiple platforms (ie: service.running, pkg.installed) you are expected to set salt providers properly, use grains, etc.
+Salt:
+You can use this with https://github.com/epcim/salt-infra